sofa-org/sofa-gitbook/technical-design/early-settlement.md

 # Early Settlement Considerations

 Given the wide spectrum of payoff profiles behind structured products, there might be occasional scenarios where a certain product matures (terminates) before the final settlement date.
-A typical example would be with the Range product, where the underlying price breaches either of the barriers, leading to the product being "knocked-out" and leading to an early termination of the transaction.
+A typical example would be with the Rangebound product, where the underlying price breaches either of the barriers, leading to the product being "knocked-out" and leading to an early termination of the transaction.

 However, in our product design, since all of the deposited capital has been re-staked to Aave to generate income, the dApp's stated payoffs & base returns are estimated assuming a 'full' maturity term.